quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Flow Credit Increments {#fc-credit}

-Implementations decide when and how many bytes to advertise in MAX_STREAM_DATA and MAX_DATA frames.
-This section describes one requirement and offers a few considerations.
+Implementations decide when and how much credit to advertise in MAX_STREAM_DATA and MAX_DATA frames, but this section offers a few considerations.

-A receiver MUST NOT wait for a STREAM_DATA_BLOCKED or DATA_BLOCKED frame before sending a MAX_STREAM_DATA or MAX_DATA frame, since doing so means that a sender will be blocked for the rest of the connection if the peer chooses to not send STREAM_DATA_BLOCKED or DATA_BLOCKED frames.
-Even if the peer sent these frames, waiting for them means that a sender will be blocked for at least an entire round trip.

-A sender that runs out of flow control credit will be unable to send new data and is considered blocked, resulting in degraded performance for the connection.
 To avoid blocking a sender, a receiver can send a MAX_STREAM_DATA or MAX_DATA frame multiple times within a round trip or send it early enough to allow for recovery from loss of the frame.

 Control frames contribute to connection overhead.
 Therefore, frequently sending MAX_STREAM_DATA and MAX_DATA frames with small changes is undesirable.
 On the